-- A new jetty is built in front of Blue Horizon Guesthouse, about 500m from Patini west side.
+- A jetty was built at about 500m from Patini west side.
 You can bath and maybe swim front of this jetty.

-Some hotels have swimming pools you can use if you drink/eat there or maybe with a fee:
+Some hotels have swimming pools you can use if you drink/eat there and/or with a fee:

 - Suwaya Villa, about 800m east side, the hotel at the end of the road,

 - Lagoon Paradise, about 1km east side, after Suwaya Villa,

 - Eva Lanka, about 5km west side,

 Beach towels are available on request if you need.

 Leave your worries behind and relax on a sun bed in a peaceful environment.

 Enjoy the beautiful sea shells (including the inhabited ones) on this endless stretch of tropical beach.